hashgraph/hedera-nft-auction-demo/README.md

 * `OPERATOR_ID=` (input your account id for the Hedera network)
 * `OPERATOR_KEY=` (input your private key associated with the Hedera account above - 302xxxx)
+* `REFUND=` true to participate in refund issuance, false otherwise
 * `VUE_APP_NETWORK=` (mainnet, testnet or previewnet)
 * `VUE_APP_NODE_OWNER=` (an identifier, e.g. `ACMEAuctions` to be rendered in the UI to show which node the UI is connected to)
 * `VUE_APP_TOPIC_ID=` (the topic id provided by whoever is setting up the application network, leave blank if you're setting up a new application network)